-Powder: Rides great in powder, easy to stay afloat and also strong enough to charge through wind drifts or break through a wind affected crust on top of powder as well.
+Powder: Rides great in powder.
+It’s easy to stay afloat and also strong enough to charge through wind drifts.
+Or break through a wind affected crust on top of powder as well.

 Switch: I think it is super cool that Soul gave the Girl Powder an extra kick in the tail so you can play around on it switch.
-The tail is raised enough that on hard pack and groomers the split tail doesn’t feel catchy, but in softer snow you can definitely feel it.
+The tail is raised enough that on hard pack and groomers that the split tail doesn’t feel catchy.
+But in softer snow, you can definitely feel it.

 Jumps: It was fun to load the board and feel the energy transfer all the way through and release right behind the back binding.
-The Girl Powder has a good amount of pop and is stable when landing, the only thing is there is no tail to save you if you miss calculate a little and you will just loop out.
+The Girl Powder has a good amount of pop and is stable when landing.
+The only thing is there is no tail to save you if you miss calculating a little and you will just loop out.

 Pipe: I think this would be a lot of fun to slash down a slushy spring pipe and do wall carves.
 We didn’t have any pipes open when I had this board but would love to give it a go.

-Overall the Soul Girl Powder is a very different very fun board that thrives in powder but also is inspiring and fun to explore all over the mountain with.
+Overall the Soul Girl Powder is a very different, very fun board.
+It thrives in powder but also is inspiring and fun to explore all over the mountain with.
 If you are looking for a directional ride that can hang wherever on the mountain but charge in powder this could be a good option for you.